 You put on a warm sweater and take off downhill.
 Soon in tunnels, you pick up speed, punching through the air at a steady 50 km/h.
 You can see the light at the end of the tunnel, and poof, you’re through.
 The sun is blinding you for a few seconds, then you see the full glory of the mountains.
 But you must concentrate on the road, no mistakes at 60 km/h!

 After half an hour of fast downhill you reach a small town, time for lunch.
 While waiting for coffee you look at the map and try to pick a good place to stay the night.
-Using the Hotels.com or Booking.com apps you find a room in a town another 60 km away.
+You find a room in a town another 60 km away.
 Normally this is a bit too far for a late afternoon of biking, but it’s mostly gentle downhill from here.

 All days aren’t like this.
 You’ll also get heavy rain, mad dogs, flat tires, jammed chains, dangerous drivers, blisters, butt pain, sunburns, stolen phones and credit cards.
 This website will help you prepare for such events, pack small and beautiful with great gear, and give you hints for where to go Credit Card Bike Touring.